Foreign relations of the Czech Republic: Placement of US National Missile Defense base

 In February 2007, the US started formal negotiations with Czech Republic and Poland concerning construction of missile shield installations in those countries for a Ground-based Midcourse Defense System.
 Government of the Czech Republic agrees (while 67% Czechs disagree and only about 22% support it) to host a missile defense radar on its territory while a base of missile interceptors is supposed to be built in Poland.
 The objective is reportedly to protect another parts of US National Missile Defense from long-range missile strikes from Iran and North Korea, but Czech PM Mirek Topolánek said the main reason is to avoid Russian influence and strengthen ties to US.

 The main government supporter Alexandr Vondra, Deputy Prime Minister for European affairs, used to be an ambassador to the USA.
 More problematic is that between 2004 and 2006 he was an executive director of a lobbying company Dutko Worldwide Prague.
 Dutko's and its strategic partner AMI Communications (PR company) customers are Boeing, Lockheed Martin, Nortrop Grumman, which are largest contractors for NMD development.
 AMI Communications also received (without a formal selection procedure) a government contract to persuade Czechs to support US radar base.

+Diplomatic relations

+List of countries which the Czech Republic maintains diplomatic relations with: